-In their precious time together, Jindan told Duleep about the stacks of his family estates, the enormous palaces, jewels, and heirlooms, the jagirs, (income villages) worth untold billions, and about the stupendous income from their salt mines, which alone was worth £100,000 GBP per annum, equal to £10,500,000 per year today, along with the Koh-i-Noor diamond.
+In their precious time together, Jindan told her son of his stacks of family estates, the enormous palaces, jewels and heirlooms, jagirs/villages, worth untold billions, and about the stupendous income from their salt mines, that alone was worth £100,000 gbp per annum, (£10,500,000 per year today) along with the legendary Koh-i-Noor diamond.
 All of these were private family property.
-She told him about the Guru's Prophecy', of how a dethroned prince regains his empire! ...
-So Duleep wrote to Login requesting the Punjab Blue Book and a suitable artist to paint a likeness of his mother. ...
-'This would not do at all! -- He was prying into some very delicate matters!'
-The British considered locking Jindan up.
-'What to do about the Rani?' ...
-Letters flew back and forth between officials who strove to bundle her back to India, where she could do less harm, but the India Office most emphatically did not want her back in India!
+And she told him about the 'Guru's Prophecy', of how a dethroned Prince regains his Empire!
+So Duleep wrote to Login requesting the 'Punjab Blue Book', and a suitable artist to paint a likeness of his mother.

+'This would not due at all!
+He was prying into some very delicate matters!' - The British considered locking Jindan up.
+'What to do about the Rani?'
+Letters flew back and forth between officials who strove to bundle her back to India, where she could do less harm, but, The India Office most emphatically did not want her back in India!

-Meanwhile, Duleep commissioned Jindan's portrait by George Richmond.
+...Meanwhile, Duleep commissioned her portrait by George Richmond.